Looking for the top things to do in Essaouira, Morocco or our top tips for restaurants and riads? Keep reading!

 Cheap fresh seafood, roaming donkeys, wide, never ending beaches and excellent surf (for both beginners and pros) - we almost don't want to tell you about this wonderful little surf village, just half an hour outside of Essaouira.

-Have we piqued your interest?
-Check out our guide to this wonderful little surf town.
+Piqued your interest?
+Be sure to check out our guide to this wonderful little surf town.

 Scale the Skala du Port